IIT-SoftBots/alterego_webapp/README.md

 Each state manages the activation/deactivation of the mandatory and additional robot ROS nodes.
 At the moment the list of executed routines and configurable feaures is resumed here:

 ![AlterEGO Routines and Features](src/images/webapp_routines_and_features.png)

+**Custom tasks** can be accomplished by accessing the additional web page at http://192.168.88.xx:3001 within the _"AlterEgo Net"_ network, where **xx** is the last part of the Vision NUC IP address on the wired network.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.